emmby/docker-android/README.md

 # docker-android

-A handy little Dockerfile for Android Build Tools 24.0.2 and Android SDK 21.
+A handy little Dockerfile for building Android apps.

 Installs: